gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 disembarked on the island of the Banne, and finding themselves in a position far from secure, the news of their landing having been spread abroad, they sent messengers to Dermitius, apprizing him of their arrival.

-Meanwhile,some of the people who dwelt on the coast, although they had deserted Dermitius when fortune frowned upon him, when the changed her aspect flocked together to support him; according to the words of the poet:
+Meanwhile, some of the people who dwelt on the coast, although they had deserted Dermitius when fortune frowned upon him, when the changed her aspect flocked together to support him; according to the words of the poet: